Mostafa-AbdelRaheem/NETFLIX-clone/README.md

 # Firebase

-we use Firebase as Database for the website [TMDB API](https://www.themoviedb.org/)
+we use Firebase as Database for the website [Firebase](https://firebase.google.com/)

-# Config
+# Build Tool

+- HTML
+- CSS
+- React
+- TMDB API
+- React-youtube
+- Movie-trainler
+- Firebase

 ## Setting up the API